magidoc-org/magidoc/README.md

 ---

-Magidoc is a JavaScript library that auto-generates static documentation websites from any GraphQL schema.
+Magidoc is a JavaScript library that auto-generates static documentation from any GraphQL schema.
 By default, Magidoc automatically generates documentation for each query, mutation, subscription and type of your API.

 ## Features